12akansha12/doc-platfiorm-website/README.md

 4. Go to your browser
 5. Go to http://localhost:3000/

-You will see login page here!

 ## Tech Stack

-- Front End
+- Front-End :
-HTML(Basic skeleton used in form of EJS),CSS
+HTML(Basic skeleton used in form of EJS), CSS
-- Back-End
+- Back-End :
 NODEJS, Firebase, Firebase Realtime Database
-- Other tools and platforms: <br>
+- Other tools and platforms : <br>
 i) Used Heroku for CI/CD deployment <br>
 ii) Balsamiq cloud tool to design pages